exyte/Chat/README.md

 `messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString`

 ### makes sense only for built-in input view
+`inputViewText` - binding to current text in the default input text field
 `setAvailableInputs` - construct an array of these:
     - `.text`
     - `.media`